BenArtzi4/Cows_and_Bulls/README.md

 # Cows and Bulls Program

-Welcome to the  Cows and Bulls game program, written in Java with a GUI implemented using JavaFX!
+Welcome to the **Cows and Bulls** game, developed in Java with a GUI using JavaFX!

+## Game Overview

-In this game, the program selects a four-digit number (with no repetitions) and the user tries to guess the selected number.
-For each guess, the program displays the number along with the following information:
+The objective of the game is to guess a randomly selected four-digit number with no repeating digits.
+For each guess, the program provides feedback:

-* Buls: The number of digits in the guess that match the corresponding digits in the original number.
+- **Bulls**: The number of digits that are correct and in the correct position.
-* Cows: The number of digits in the guess that appear in the original number but are not in the correct location.
+- **Cows**: The number of digits that are correct but in the wrong position.

-## To play the Hit Ball game:
+## How to Play

-1. Download the program files and open them in a Java development environment with support for JavaFX.
+1. **Download** the program files and open them in a Java development environment that supports JavaFX.
-2. Compile and run the program.
+2. **Compile and run** the program.
-3. Follow the prompts on the screen to enter your guesses for the selected four-digit number.
+3. **Follow the prompts** on the screen to enter your four-digit guesses.
-4. The program will display the number of exact hits and injuries for each guess.
+4. After each guess, the program will display the number of Bulls and Cows.
-5. The game ends when you correctly guess the selected four-digit number.
+5. The game ends when you correctly guess the four-digit number.

+Enjoy the challenge and have fun guessing!